jevinskie/mDNSResponder/mDNSPosix/ReadMe.txt

   <http://www.zeroconf.org/>

-Apple uses the brand name "Rendezvous" to describe our implementation of zeroconf technologies.
-This sample is designed to show how easy it is to make a device "Rendezvous compatible".
+Apple uses the trade mark "Bonjour" to describe our implementation of zeroconf technologies.
+This sample is designed to show how easy it is to make a device "Bonjour compatible".

 The code in this sample was compiled and tested on Mac OS X (10.1.x, 10.2, 10.3), Solaris (SunOS 5.8), Linux (Redhat 2.4.9-21, Fedora Core 1),